 To make it even easier, you can grab a pack of Stonyfield YoKids Organic Smoothies.

 Throw some whole grain cereal, nuts, popcorn and dark chocolate chips into a bowl, and Voila!
 Instant snack mix.

 No, not the kind with ice cream but made with yogurt instead.

 Take a banana and cut it in half but don’t cut all the way through.
 Leave a little bit connected.
 Scoop or sueeze some yogurt between the banana halves and garnish with strawberries, blueberries, or any other fruit.
 Drizzle some melted dark chocolate over it and serve.

 I like to put the yogurt in the freezer for a little while so that it is not quite froze but not as runny as normal.
-And I like using the Stonyfield YoKids Organic Pouches because they are so easy to squeeze, and the pouch is a good snack just by itself.

 If you need other snack ideas, you can check out FREE 10 Snacks Your Kids Can Make by my friend Katie and Kitchen Stewardship!